Jerome-analyst/Excel-Project-Market-Cart-Analysis/README.md

 # Project Overview

 This project showcases an Excel-based data analysis for **Market Cart**, a fictional retail company.
 The goal is to transform raw, unstructured sales data into meaningful insights that support data-driven decision-making.

-The process begins with data cleaning—removing inconsistencies, handling missing values, standardizing formats, and ensuring data integrity across sheets.
+The process begins with data cleaning, removing inconsistencies, handling missing values, standardizing formats, and ensuring data integrity across sheets.
 This foundation enables accurate analysis and reliable results.

 ---